EmmanuelOladapo1/PasswordCracker/README.md

   'with open('Username_hashes.txt', 'r') as f:'this line opens the file 'Username_hashes.txt' in read ('r') mode using a context manager and assigns it to the variable f.
 <br />

-The second part of the password cracker:  <br/>
+The second part of the password checker:  <br/>
 <img src="https://imgur.com/2rVjuct.png" height="80%" width="80%" alt="Password Cracker Steps"/>
 <br />hashed_password = hashlib.sha256(password.encode('utf-8')).hexdigest(): This line takes the password string and converts it into a SHA-256 hash.
 <br />for username, hash in user_hash_dict.items(): This line initiates a loop that iterates through the items (key-value pairs) in the user_hash_dict.